Skip to main content

 • (b) on giving notice to the party who filed the certificate.

 When an action has been dismissed and the owner cannot or does not want to wait for the appeal period to expire in order to apply for a release of a certificate of pending litigation, the owner may make application pursuant to s.
 25 of the Land Title Act Regulation.
-On the Form 17 Cancellation of Charge, Notation or Filing select Nature of Interest Certificate of Pending Litigation and attach an image of the original order dismissing the action and the consent to the cancellation by the party who filed the certificate.
+On the Form 17 Cancellation of Charge, Notation or Filing select Nature of Interest Certificate of Pending Litigation and attach an image of the court-certified copy of the order dismissing the action and the consent to the cancellation by the party who filed the certificate.
 The regulation requires that it is the party, and not the party’s solicitor, who must consent to the dismissal order.
 When the owner does not provide the consent, the registrar issues notice in accordance with s.
 294.6(e) of the Act.

 Submissions under the Regulation